TotalJTM/PrimitierCreativeMode/CreativeMode/Properties/README.md

 ### Primitier Creative Mode Mod ###
-Version 0.1         Created by totalJTM
+Version 0.1         Created by TotalJTM

 ## Overview and Features ##
 This mod adds a creative mode menu to the PrimitierModdingFramework menu.
 With this mod, you can: